Stuart McDonald (Scottish politician): Early life and career before politics

-Member of Parliament (2015–present)
+Member of Parliament (2015–2024)

 McDonald was officially selected unopposed as the SNP candidate, in December 2014, for the constituency which he has described as his "home patch".
 He went on to win Cumbernauld, Kilsyth and Kirkintilloch East in the 2015 UK Parliamentary Election with 59.9% of the vote, and a majority of 14,752.

 Following his election, McDonald became the SNP's Spokesperson on Immigration, Asylum and Border Control, building on his previous experience as an immigration lawyer.

 McDonald is gay and, on 19 May 2015, gathered with other LGBT SNP MPs, including his near-namesake Stewart McDonald, to campaign for a Yes vote in the Irish referendum on same-sex marriage, being held 3 days later.

 McDonald is a Vice-Chair of the All-Party Parliamentary Group for Choice at the End of Life.

+McDonald topped the backbenchers' ballot for private members bills in 2023 which allowed him to introduce 'The Neonatal Care Leave and Pay Act' later passed by parliament.
+This will provide paid leave of up to 12 weeks to parents of newborn babies who are taken into hospital for a week or more before they reach their 28th day, regardless of whether they were premature or full-term.
+The chief executive of the charity Bliss Caroline Lee-Davey, said "this will make a huge difference to around 60,000 parents every year, and to their babies, it will relieve the additional stress of having to juggle looking after a critically ill baby in hospital with work, ease some of the financial pressure and, by allowing parents to be more involved in their babies' care, improve the health outcomes of premature and sick babies."

+In April 2023 the SNP executive appointed him as national treasurer of the SNP replacing Colin Beattie who resigned.

+McDonald stood for re-election in the 2024 United Kingdom general election, but lost his seat to Katrina Murray of Scottish Labour.